totalspectrum/p2_vga_text/README.txt

 This is a simple VGA tile driver that supports standard ANSI escape codes.
 It's still a work in progress.

+- Revision 1.1: Some updates for compiler compatibility
+- Revision 1.0: Released to Parallax repo
 - Revision 0.8: Allow for 16 pixel wide fonts
 - Revision 0.7: Added 2 byte/char and 1 byte/char modes
 - Revision 0.6: Made C drivers work with riscvp2 and Catalina, and